Will Smith: Relationships and family

-During the late 1980s, Smith confirmed he briefly dated Sandra Denton, better known as Pepa of the hip-hop group Salt-N-Pepa.

-Smith married Sheree Zampino in 1992.
-Their son Willard Carroll "Trey" Smith III was born on November 11, 1992.
-The two divorced in 1995.
-Trey appeared in his father's music video for the 1998 single "Just the Two of Us".
+In October 2023, Smith revealed that during the late 1980s, he briefly dated Sandra Denton, better known as Pepa of the hip-hop group Salt-N-Pepa.
+Smith was married to Sheree Zampino from May 9, 1992 until their divorce on February 14, 1995.
+They have one child, Willard Carroll "Trey" Smith III (born 1992).
+Trey appeared in Smith's music video for the 1998 single "Just the Two of Us".
 He also acted in two episodes of the sitcom All of Us, and has appeared on The Oprah Winfrey Show and the David Blaine: Real or Magic TV special.

-Smith married actress Jada Koren Pinkett on December 31, 1997.
-They met when Pinkett auditioned for a role as Smith's character's girlfriend in The Fresh Prince of Bel-Air.
-The pair produce films through their joint production company Overbrook Entertainment and Westbrook Inc. Together they have two children: Jaden Smith (born 1998), his co-star in The Pursuit of Happyness and After Earth; and Willow Smith (born 2000), who appeared as his daughter in I Am Legend.
+Smith married actress Jada Pinkett on December 31, 1997.
+They met in 1994 when Pinkett auditioned for a role as the girlfriend of Smith's character in The Fresh Prince of Bel-Air.
+The pair produce films through their joint production company Overbrook Entertainment and Westbrook Inc. They have two children: Jaden Smith (born 1998), who stars with Smith in The Pursuit of Happyness and After Earth; and Willow Smith (born 2000), who appears as Smith's daughter in I Am Legend.
+Both Smith and Pinket Smith have had extramarital relationships and believe in the freedom to pursue them.
+They have been separated since 2016, but said they have no intention to divorce.

-Smith and his wife Jada have expressed unconventional practices in their marriage, jokingly calling their commitment "bad marriage for life".
-Both he and Pinkett Smith have admitted to having extramarital relationships and believing in the freedom to pursue them.
-Smith has said he wanted a polyamorous relationship with actress Halle Berry and ballerina Misty Copeland but ultimately abandoned the idea after therapy.
-In October 2023, Pinkett Smith stated that she and Smith had been separated since 2016, though they have no intention to divorce.

 In 2018, Smith celebrated his 50th birthday by performing a bungee jump from a helicopter in the Grand Canyon.
 Smith was insured by Lloyd's of London for $200 million for the jump, which raised money for the charity Global Citizen.